-Submit the completed electronic copy of the Proposed Enrollment as a MS Word® or MS Excel® file.
+Submit the completed electronic copy of the Proposed Enrollment as a MS Word® or MS Excel® file with an individual file for each charter under renewal review.

-Submit the completed electronic copy of the charter Calendar and Schedule as a MS Word® file.
+Submit the completed electronic copy of the Calendar and Schedule as a MS Word® file.

-Submit the completed electronic copy of the Staffing Plan as a MS Word® or MS Excel® file.
+Submit the completed electronic copy of the Staffing Plan as a MS Word® or MS Excel® file with an individual file for each charter under renewal review.

-Submit the completed electronic copy of the Accountability Plan as a MS Word® file.
+Submit the completed electronic copy of the Accountability Plan as a MS Word® file with an individual file for each charter under renewal review.